aruYermek/project_3/README.md

 We created Registraition/Login page and access to Metomask wallet and connect it

+# Assigment 2
+1.Solidity contract
+2.main page/profile page

+We created Registraition/Login page and access to Metomask wallet and connect it

 ## Getting Started

 These instructions will help you set up and run the project on your local machine.